 As a latchkey kid in the 70s and 80s, I had a significant amount of time where I was left to my own devices.
 Additionally, as the youngest child in a family of five, I had experiences not likely shared by my classmates.
 I remember watching Midnight Express with one of my older brothers.
 As children of the 1970s, my brothers dabbled in recreational drugs.
 One of my brothers introduced me to the writings of Carlos Castaneda.
-Around the same time as I learned of Carlos Castaneda and his "Yaqui Way of Knowledge", I watched the 1980 film Altered States
+Around the same time as I learned of Carlos Castaneda and his "Yaqui Way of Knowledge", I watched the 1980 film Altered States.

 Directed by Ken Russell with a screenplay from Paddy Chayefsky, it starred William Hurt and Blair Brown.
 Hurt plays Eddie Jessup, a Harvard Psychology professor who uses a sensory deprivation tank and hallucinogenic drugs to attempt to reach "altered states of consciousness."
 I would guess Jessup's character is loosely based on men like Timothy Leary and Richard Alpert/Ram Dass who were both once Harvard professors whose path led to an exploration of LSD and other hallucinogenic drugs.